rus0000/jsinheritance/README.md

 ## "Function" and "Object" terms mess
 Close your eyes and take it as given.

 JavaScript authors have named a function, with the name `Object()`.
-Then, they have made another function in the system, with the name `Function()`.
-And then, they have made technically every function in the system to be an object.
+Then, they have made another function in the system, with the name `Function()`!
+And then, they have made technically every function in the system to be an object!

 Of course, this is confusing.
 But, only for the first time.
 Then, you get used.